pivot-access-ltd/bma-offline-docs/discourse/vm-hosting.md

 2. See resources for VM hosts bearing NUMA nodes.
 3. See the alignment between VM host interfaces and NUMA nodes.

-Via the CLI, users can also pin nodes to specific cores, see more details about NUMA-bearing VM host resources, and configure hugepages; select the relevant "CLI" link in the top menu to access this information.
+Via the CLI, users can see more details about NUMA-bearing VM host resources and configure hugepages.
+Select the relevant "CLI" link in the top menu to access this information.

 This section explains how to access this new functionality.